Wolf's ticket

+A wolf's ticket (волчий билет, wilczy bilet [ˈvil.t͡ʂɘ ˈbi.lɛt]) is a colloquial expression for a document (an ID, a certificate, etc.) with clauses that restricted rights of a person, such his right to work or study in educational institutions.
+The phrase and such restrictions were used in the Russian Empire and USSR.

+Russia

-Originally the phrase was used in Imperial Russia to denote a document issued instead of the internal passport to persons who were given a half-year postponement of katorga or exile for settling personal affairs.
+Originally it was a colloquial phrase in Russian Empire to denote a document issued instead of the internal passport to persons who were given a half-year postponement of katorga or exile for settling personal affairs.
+The phrase "wolf's certificate" or "wolf's passport" referred to a bad document with which it was impossible to be employed.
+It also referred to a passport marked with a notice about political unreliability.

 Later, it denoted a limited certificate for completion of studies.
 Unlike a regular diploma, it merely stated that the studies were completed, but the student was not allowed to take exams for reasons of poor study or improper behavior.

-A wolf ticket was a serious impediment to one's career.
+The latter kind of wolf's ticket was a serious impediment to one's career.

 Still later this phrase was applied to a document issued in place of an internal passport to persons released from imprisonment ("certificate of release").
 Usually this kind of document restricted the rights of a citizen in terms of place of residence (the 101st kilometre rule), occupation, and so on.